 Staff Networks are a key mechanism for the Trust to engage with our workforce on issues that are important to them.
 On 11 March 2021, we will be holding a Staff Network Event.
-The event, attended by Staff Network chairs (Disability, BAME.
-I CPT Health and Wellbeing), executive lead sponsors and other to space to reflect on why the Networks exist how we will get there collection.
+The event, attended by Staff Network chairs (Disability, BAME, LGPT Health and Wellbeing), executive lead sponsors and other based to reflect on why the Networks exist how we will get there collect.